 Parents are informed on a regular basis about their child’s attendance level.
-Where attendance falls below the expected level, the Home School Liaison Officer and the Governing Body, in conjunction with the Education Welfare Service, take steps to support parents to improve attendance.
+Where attendance falls below the expected level, the Head Teacher and the Governing Body take steps to support parents to improve attendance.

 Why is it important for children to attend school?